chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 - `-S` is the Chef Server URL
 - `-K` is the path of pivotal.pem file
 - `-F` is the path to store the output file

-- Now run the below command to check the differences between the old and new data.
-Ideally, there should be no differences if the migration was done successfully.

-    ```cmd
-        diff old_server_file new_server_file
-    ```

 {{< /note >}}